heche-psb/fossiler/README.md

 Huasheng Huang, Robert J. Morley, Alexis Licht, Guillaume Dupont-Nivet, Daniel Pérez-Pinedo, Jan Westerweel, Zaw Win, Day Wa Aung, Eko Budi Lelono, Galina N. Aleksandrova, Ramesh K. Saxena, Carina Hoorn (2023).
 A proto-monsoonal climate in the late Eocene of Southeast Asia: Evidence from a sedimentary record in central Myanmar.
 Geoscience Frontiers, 14(1): 101457.

 H. N. Andrews.
 (1970).
 Index of Generic Names of Fossil Plants, 1820-1965.
 Geological Survey Bulletin, 1-354.

+H. Zhu, Y. J. Huang, and Z. K. Zhou.
+(2015).
+Systematic descriptions, in Fossil endocarps of Aralia (Araliaceae) from the upper Pliocene of Yunnan in southwest China, and their biogeographical implications.
+Review of Palaeobotany and Palynology, 223: 94-103.

 Isaac, M.J. and Lindqvist, J.K.
 (1990).
 Geology and lignite resources of the East Southland Group, New Zealand.
 New Zealand Geological Survey Bulletin, 101: 1–202.